TerryOShea/terrys-fcc-camper-leaderboard/README.txt

 Free Code Camp's 'Build a Camper Leaderboard' Project (for Data Visualization Certificate).
 Built with React.

-The CodePen version has Babel and SCSS; these files have been converted to JavaScript and CSS.
+The CodePen version has Babel and SCSS; these files have been converted to pure JavaScript and CSS.